free-tools-io/free-tools-io/README.md

 Raise PR to our master Git Repo https://github.com/free-tools-io/free-tools-io After the review and automated testing, This would deployed to production at https://free-tools.io

+## Guidelines for Tool Development
+* It is very important to have input validations and efficient algorithm to avoid resource clogging and hacking attempts.
+* DO NOT access or store anything on local file system
+* DO NOT have any unauthorized calls to external services/systems.
+* Ensure that the dependant libraries used are licensed to run at free-tools.io and does not have any vulnerabilities.
+* Avoid caching heavy data on memory.
+Destroy the data as soon as the execution is completed.

 Thank you !!!